InteractiveAdvertisingBureau/openrtb2.x/README.md

 On the last Friday of the month, if there are any approved PRs in the `develop` branch, the following steps are executed:

 1. A PR is created to merge the `develop` branch into the `main` branch.
-1. A new Release and Tag are create concurrently.
-The naming convention for the release is "OpenRTB v2.6-YYYYYY", and the tag is "2.6-YYYYYY" where YYYYYY is the date code (e.g. 202301 for January 2023).
+1. A new Release and Tag are created concurrently.
+The naming convention for the release is "OpenRTB v2.6-YYYYMM", and the tag is "2.6-YYYYMM" where YYYYMM is the date code (e.g. 202301 for January 2023).

 The result of this process is that tagged releases are created for each release of OpenRTB, and the history of these is easily reviewed.
 The `main` branch for the repository will always reflect the most recent release, and ongoing development work will always occur in the `develop` branch.